cardiology-gen-ai/data-etl/mddocs/Cardiac_Pacing_&_CRT_2021.md

 His�Purkinje system: BBB, fascicular block in isolation or in combination with BBB, and non-specific intraventricular delay.
 Bifascicular

-block is defined as LBBB or the combination of RBBB and with left anterior or posterior fascicular block. . [..............................................................]
+block is defined as LBBB or the combination of RBBB and with left

-5.3.1.2 Bundle branch block, unexplained syncope, and abnormal electrophysiological study Electrophysiological assessment includes measurement of the HV at baseline, with stress by incremental atrial pacing or by

 Isolated fascicular block and BBB are rarely associated with symptoms; however, their presence may be a marker for underlying structural heart disease.
 The presence or absence of symptoms referable